IlanPrice/DCTpS/README.md

 # DCT plus Sparse (DCTpS)

-This code base is for running the experiments in "Dense for the Price of Sparse: Improving performance of sparsely initialised networks via a subspace offset".
+This code base is for running the experiments in "Dense for the Price of Sparse: Improving performance of sparsely initialised networks via a subspace offset", available at http://arxiv.org/abs/2102.07655.

 One can select DCTpS or standard versions of the architectures reported in the paper: